 As a community of believers in Christ, we have faith in the redeeming and sanctifying work of God in all areas of our lives.
-Evangel University is affiliated with the General Council of the Assemblies of God, rooted in Evangelical, Holiness, and Pentecostal traditions, and we align with our parent organization regarding interpretation of Scripture and doctrinal beliefs.
-Our ultimate goal is to recognize our true identity is in Christ and our daily thoughts and actions give us opportunity to live out our redeemed identity.
-We believe as we commit our lives to God, we are empowered by the Holy Spirit to grow in our faith, compassionately care for and lead others to Christ, and be good stewards of all of our resources, including sexuality.
+Evangel University is affiliated with the General Council of the Assemblies of God (Read the AG Position Paper on this topic), rooted in Evangelical, Holiness, and Pentecostal traditions, and we align with our parent organization regarding interpretation of Scripture and doctrinal beliefs.
+Our goal is to recognize our identity is in Christ and our daily thoughts and actions give us opportunity to live out our redeemed identity.
+We believe as we commit our lives to God, we are empowered by the Holy Spirit to grow in our faith, compassionately care for and lead others to Christ, and be good stewards of all our resources, including sexuality.